AsceExo/website_game_compagny/README.md

 # website_game_compagny

 	This is a web site for my game development compagny.
+It will use html, css and javascript.